Two Days in Bali: Things to See if You’re Short on Time

 If you’re looking for something a little different from the typical Bali sights you should make your way to Penglipuran Village.
 This traditional Balinese village is basically made up of one really long footpath lined with houses.
 The entrances to the houses look like little temples and you can peek inside some of them to see how the locals live.
 There’s also a bamboo forest just outside of the village.

 I’ve already written a post entitled “Avoiding Julia Roberts in Ubud“, so I won’t go into too much detail about it here.
 Ubud is a cool little town, although it has gotten a little overcrowded.
-It still makes for a great place to base yourself in Bali and is far more laid-back than Kuta and Seminyak.
+It still makes for a great place to base yourself in Bali and is far more laid-back than somewhere like Kuta.
 The Sacred Monkey Forest is one of Ubud’s highlights, assuming you aren’t scared of monkeys.
 The monkeys in Ubud are notorious for climbing on tourists in search of food, so if you don’t want a monkey on your back make sure you don’t rustle any plastic.

 It isn’t referred to as the Island of the Gods for nothing.
-Bali, a Hindu island, is home to over 1000 temples.
+Bali, a mostly Hindu island, is home to over 1000 temples.
 Some of the more popular temples include Tanah Lot, Gunung Kawi and Taman Ayun.
 A highly-rated thing to do in Bali is watch the sunset at Tanah Lot temple — I never got the chance to do it but some of the photos look amazing.

 Getting around Bali